flashingstars/alx-interview/0x05-nqueens/README.md

 # NQUEENS

-## This is a folder containing solutions to the following question:
+## This is a folder containing a solution to the following question:

-The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
+0. The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
 Write a program that solves the N queens problem.

     - Usage: nqueens N